-Dr. Kierski is an environmental biologist and toxicologist who helps his clients to evaluate and solve their complex environmental problems.
-Over the past 29 years, Dr. Kierski has evaluated human health and ecological risks associated with chemicals in all components of the environment including soil, soil gas, sediment, groundwater, drinking water, air, food, and biota.
-He has evaluated risk at legacy contaminated sites where chemical contamination is present, and has performed numerous evaluations specifically related to the potential for vapor intrusion into buildings at many of these sites.
-He also has evalauted the risk to processes and products used by his clients.
-He has specialized expertise on the toxicology, and fate and transport of metals such as lead which he performed his doctoral research, hydrocarbons such as benzene and polycyclic aromatic hydrocarbons (PAHs), synthetic organic chemicals such as PCBs, pesticides, chlorinated solvents, and explosives.
+Dr. Kierski is an environmental biologist and toxicologist who for 32 years has helped clients evaluate and solve complex environmental problems.
+He has planned and managed environmental investigations and remediation projects, many of them for former MGP sites and/or Superfund sites, some with a Natural Resource Damage Assessment (NRDA) component.
+He has also provided ligation support on a number of legal cases related to environmental contamination.
+Dr. Kierski has over his career evaluated human and ecological risks associated with chemicals in all components of the environment including soil, soil gas, sediment, groundwater, drinking water, air, food, and biota.
+Much of his work includes evaluating chemical risks at legacy contaminated sites located across the United States and associated with clients’ industrial processes and products.
+He has specialized expertise on the toxicology and fate and transport of metals, particularly lead, and organic chemicals such as PAHs, PBDEs, PCBs, PFAS, pesticides, chlorinated solvents, and explosives.

-Dr. Kierski has extensive training and practical experience in the areas of environmental toxicology, environmental biology, and environmental chemistry, which he has used to develop scientifically defensible approaches to solve the complex environmental risk problems of his clients.
-He has utilized this experience within a wide variety of project settings, tailoring each approach to the particular needs of his clients.
-He has emphasized practical applications of environmental science on projects over his career, using innovative techniques as needed to meet his client’s specific needs.
-Increasingly he has used a causal analysis approach on specific complex cases where there are multiple stressors have the potential cause the same affect.
+Dr. Kierski has comprehensive training and practical experience in environmental toxicology, environmental biology, and environmental chemistry, which he has used to develop scientifically defensible approaches to solve the complex environmental problems of his clients.
+He has applied this experience in a wide variety of project settings, tailoring each approach to the particular needs of his clients.
+He has emphasized practical applications of environmental science on projects over his career, using innovative techniques as needed to meet his clients’ specific needs.

 CREDENTIALS & PROFESSIONAL HONORS